Bake Play Smile

 Recipe Tips

-• Drain your strawberries well to avoid a soggy crumble.
+• Drain your strawberries REALLY well - soggy crumble = sad crumble

-• Use room temperature butter so it mixes easily to form the crumbs.
+• Use room-temperature butter so it blends easily

-• Bake until deeply golden for the best flavour and texture.
+• Bake until deeply golden - that's where the flavour is

 Rolled oat crunchy topping over a dessert in a white baking dish.